kgn/SCKeyRecorder/README.md

 value of `__has_feature(objc_arc)`.
 These macros can be found in [SCARC.h](https://github.com/InScopeApps/SCKeyRecorder/blob/master/SCKeyRecorder/SCARC.h).

-    #define SCARCRetain(obj)
+    SCARCRetain(obj)
-    #define SCARCRelease(obj)
+    SCARCRelease(obj)
-    #define SCARCAutoRelease(obj)
+    SCARCAutoRelease(obj)
-    #define SCARCSuperDealloc
+    SCARCSuperDealloc

 Use these macros insead of the standard `[NSObject retain]`, `[NSObject release]`.
-These macros will wrap the object in retain and release if arc is not being used, and they are essentially a no-op if arc is being used.
+These macros will wrap the object in retain and release only if arc is not being used.

     SCARCAutoRelease([[[self class] alloc] initWithCode:code]);